Warkanlock/warkanlock.github.io/_posts/2026-09-01-someone-read-it.md

   - screenplay
 ---

-I sent the PDF on a Tuesday after work, after renaming the file twice and staring at the title page long enough to start doubting the title, which is usually when I either rewrite the first scene or submit so I can stop touching it.
+I sent the PDF on a Tuesday after work, after renaming the file twice and staring at the title page long enough to start doubting the title.

-Undefined Forest sat in a folder I would not show anyone, a short in Courier 12 with the usual superstitions about scene headings and whether the last line was doing any work.
-Software is honest about rejection, you compile, it fails, you know which line, you fix it.
-A screenplay just leaves.
-You don't get a stack trace from a festival, just silence and then an email.
+Undefined Forest is a short screenplay.
+Courier 12, a folder I would not show anyone.
+I submitted it to two festivals and stopped touching it.

 [Cal Film Festival](https://calfilmfestival.com) selected it as an Official Selection for 2026.
 Los Angeles, shorts and scripts, curated online.

-The bio on my sites has always been some version of "builds software and writes about systems," which is true, and a convenient way of not saying I write screenplays.
-That sentence looks unserious next to compilers and a job that already takes the whole day.
+[Indie Short Fest](https://indieshortfest.com), the Los Angeles International Short Film Festival, took the same script into its short script competition.
+They send written jury notes on every script they read, so this one comes back with a file, a line, and a reason.

-*Update, September 2026: the same script was also selected at [Indie Short Fest](https://indieshortfest.com), the Los Angeles International Short Film Festival.
-I wrote about it in [Someone else read it]({% post_url 2026-09-11-someone-else-read-it %}).*
+Two festivals, one script, both in 2026.
+That is the whole record so far.